Today I’m going to show you how to execute the basic badminton drop shot – my favorite shot in badminton.

 Bring your racket forward while turning your body toward your non racket let.
 Aim to hit the shuttle at the highest point just above your shoulder.
 Decelerate your swing and racket as you get closer to hitting the shuttle.
 It helps to hold the racket a little less firmly than when hitting a clear or a smash.
 And you should aim to tap the shuttle.

 As a beginner, try and master the straight court drop shot before moving on to the cross court drop shot.
 Personally, I only use my wrist when doing the cross court drop shop.
 I find that it adds too much variation to my forecourt drop shot that it becomes unreliable.
-But I do know a number of players that use their wrist in the both shots and it adds another layer of variety to their drop shot.
+But I do know a number of players that use their wrist and that adds another layer of variety to their drop shot.

 Disguising your Drop Shot